 SHW767.
 Horse and exhibitor eligibility requirements must be met.

 SHW767.1 Neither the exhibitor or their immediate family is required to own the horse.
-However the owner(s) must be AQHA members in order to compete.
+However the owner(s) must be current AQHA member(s) in order to compete.

-SHW767.2 Stallions are not eligible to be shown in any AQHA EWD activities.
+SHW767.2 Stallions are not eligible to be shown in any AQHA EWD classes.